FALL: September 9 – November 8, 2019 (Class is Full)

 - Class B license (manual transmission) – the college provides a manual vehicle for training/testing

 The training includes hands-on instruction in the pre-trip inspection, backing exercises, and the road test.
-The lineworker student must submit a copy of the required documentation below at on the first day of the Lineworker course.
+The Lineman student must submit a copy of the required documentation below at on the first day of the Lineman course.

 - CDL Learner’s permit